folutade/KnowThatYouAnointed/content/posts/the-party.md

 * Whether Kendrick is currently seeing a vision of the traditional Christian understanding of a “New Earth” or the New Age version, the reference to a peaceful "New Earth" is in sharp contrast to the increasingly violent rhetoric that Kendrick is using throughout the verse.

 * Kendrick seems to be implying that the end goal of a "New Earth" justifies the means of violent and inhumane vigilante executions.
-This "ends-justify-the-means" logic twists the prophetic vision of a "New Earth" into dystopian, totalitarian vision of a bloody revolution and political purge.
+This "ends-justify-the-means" logic twists the prophetic vision of a "New Earth" into a dystopian, totalitarian vision of a bloody revolution and political purge.

 {{< /details >}}